Donald Rockhill - Obituary

-Donald Ray Rockhill, Sr., 88, of Pekin, died at 11:28 a.m.
-Monday, July 20, 2020, at Pekin Hospital, surrounded by his children.
+PEKIN - Donald Ray Rockhill Sr., 88, of Pekin died at 11:28 a.m. on Monday, July 20, 2020, at UnityPoint Health-Pekin, surrounded by his children.
 He had never fully recovered from a heart attack in June.

-Don was born in Winfield, KS, to Ray & Lucille (Martin) Rockhill.
+Don was born in Winfield, KS, to Ray amd Lucille (Martin) Rockhill.
 He had one sister, Diane.
 When he was a child, his family moved to Effingham, IL, and later to Peoria.

 Don attended Woodruff High School, where his teen years were spent getting in and out of trouble with his rowdy group of friends, as Jo tried to keep him in line.
 He was a bright, yet mediocre student, failing both English and History, which should come as a complete surprise to many who knew him as an adult.
 Don excelled in Art class, however.
 He later attended Bradley University, where he was a founding member of Rho Delta Fraternity.

-He held a variety of jobs as a teenager; soda jerk, bowling alley pin setter, movie theatre projectionist, and car hop at Hunt's on Farmington Rd.
+He held a variety of jobs as a teenager: soda jerk, bowling alley pin setter, movie theatre projectionist and car hop at Hunt's on Farmington Road.
 Bernie Shelton, of the infamous Shelton gang, was one of his regular customers, always leaving Don a generous tip.

 Don and Jo married on September 6, 1951, and she joined him at Fort Carson, Colorado.
 Their first child, a son, was born there, and after returning to Illinois, they went on to have six more children.